 Each sound event is performed by only one person.
-There are 81 sound events in the upper alto part.
+There are 79 sound events in the upper alto part.
 These events should be divided (as equally as possible) among the different singers in the section.
 Similarly, the 73 sound events in the lower alto part should be divided among the singers in that section.
+The sound events are numbered in the score.
 Try to perform each sound event somewhere within the measure in which it is notated.
 To the extent that it is possible, try to preserve the order of events presented in the score (i.e., the events within the frame of a single measure should unfold from left to right).
 The exact placement of each sound event is not important.
 Avoid having the sound events coincide with the beat and avoid creating any sense of regular pulse in the sound events.

 All sounds are unvoiced, though "shadow" vowels are indicated for some sounds.
 The consonants should be performed forcefully.
-The sounds are derived from the word "catastrophe." - k' a quick burst of sound that is not sustained, the shadow vowel is a schwa - t' a quick burst of sound that is not sustained; the shadow vowel is a schwa - k'ta a quick burst of sound that is not sustained; elide the two sounds as closely as possible, the first shadow vowel is a schwa, the second is "a", as in "cat" - sss hiss, performers should vary the length and articulation - tr' a quick burst of sound that is not sustained; use a flipped 'r', the shadow vowel is a schwa - fee vowel is "ee" as in "fee", performers should vary the length and articulation - k'k' a quick burst of sound which is not sustained; elide the two sounds as closely as possible, both shadow vowels are schwas - ta a quick burst of sound that is not sustained; the shadow vowel is "a", as in "cat" - In the upper alto part in m.
+The sounds are all derived from the word "catastrophe." - k' a quick burst of sound that is not sustained, the shadow vowel is a schwa - t' a quick burst of sound that is not sustained; the shadow vowel is a schwa - k't' two quick bursts of sound that are not sustained; elide the two sounds as closely as possible; the shadow vowels are both schwas - k'ta two quick bursts of sound that are not sustained; elide the two sounds as closely as possible, the first - shadow vowel is a schwa, the second is "a", as in "cat" - sss hiss, performers should vary the length and articulation - tr' a quick burst of sound that is not sustained; use a flipped 'r', the shadow vowel is a schwa - fee vowel is "ee" as in "fee", performers should vary the length and articulation - k'k' a quick burst of sound which is not sustained; elide the two sounds as closely as possible, both shadow vowels are schwas - ta a quick burst of sound that is not sustained; the shadow vowel is "a", as in "cat" - In the upper alto part in m.
 82, the final sound event is the word 'catastrophe'; it should be spit out as rapidly as possible